monbro/soundcloud-nodejs-api-wrapper/README.md

 });
 ```

-Example B without using a redirect_uri and without having a access token:
+Example B without using a redirect_uri and using an access token only:
 ```js
 SC = require('soundcloud-nodejs-api-wrapper');